-Finding sites for remote work and ones that only list legitimate part-time, work from home (wfh), or freelancing assignments can be challenging.
+Finding sites for remote work and ones that list legitimate part-time, work from home (WFH), or freelancing assignments can be challenging.

 But this is changing.
 More employers are open to the idea of remote workers and more workers want to work remotely.

-In fact, Buffer’s 2019 State of Remote Work Study found that 99% said the 2,500 remote workers surveyed said they would like to work remotely at least some of the time for the rest of their careers.
+In fact, Buffer’s 2021 State of Remote Work Study found that 97.6% of the 2,300 remote workers surveyed said they would like to work remotely at least some of the time for the rest of their careers.

 The number one benefit cited for working remotely is a flexible schedule.
-Followed by being able to work from any location.
+Remote workers also enjoyed being able to work from any location and not having to commute.

 Whether you are looking for a side gig, freelancing opportunities or remote work, these are sites that might help you find additional sources for opportunities.